Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 C. RAID-5
 D. RAID-6

 A redundant array of inexpensive disks 9 is the best solution of the available answers.
-It supports a two-drive failure meaning that two drives can fail in the RAID-6, and the disk subsyste
+It supports a two-drive failure meaning that two drives can fail in the RAID-6, and the disk subsystem will continue to operate.
+RAID-0 doesn't have any fault tolerance and will fail completely if a single drive fails.
+Raid-1 only uses two drives.
+All data is lost if both drives.
+RAID-5 will continue to operate if one drive fails, but all data is lost if two drives fail.

+6 A is correct
+Your organization performs a series of full and incremental backups.
+You perform full backups every Sunday evening and then supplement those with incremental backups on every evening other than Sunday.
+Your system fails on a Thursday morning.
+What backup should you restore first?
+A. Sunday’s full backup
+B. Monday’s incremental backup
+C. Tuesday’s incremental backup
+D. Wednesday’s incremental backup

+Because you are performing full and incremental backups, you will need